koszeggy/KGySoft.Json/README.md

 Creating a minimized JSON string of the input stream.

-> _Note:_ System.Text.Json doesn't really count here as its `JsonDocument` type is read-only anyway.
+> _Note:_ System.Text.Json doesn't really count here as its `JsonDocument`/`JsonElement` types are read-only anyway.
 Still, it can be used to reformat the original JSON stream either with or without indenting.

 ```
 1. KGySoft.Json: 130,882 iterations in 500.00 ms. Adjusted for 500 ms: 130,881.16